microsoft/promptflow/docs/reference/pf-command-reference.md

 `--port -p`

-The designated port of the prompt flow service and port number will be logged in the pfs.port file if port is available.
+The designated port of the prompt flow service and port number will be remembered if port is available.

 `--force`